antuelle78/awx-install-on-k3s/README.md

     ```
     You will be prompted to enter values for the deployment.
 To accept the defaults, simply press Enter.

-4.  **Access AWX:**
+4.  **Access AWXai:**
-    Once the playbook is complete, open your browser and navigate to the hostname you configured (default: `http://my.awx.home`).
+    Once the playbook is complete, open your browser and navigate to the hostname you configured (default: `http://awxai.antuelle78.com`).

 ---